 Tour de France 2026 Route stage 19: Gap - Alpe d’Huez

-Straight from the flag the riders tackle sharp a 'warm-up' climb.
+Straight from the flag the riders tackle a sharp 'warm-up' climb.
 The Col Bayard rises for 5.1 kilometres at an average gradient of 7.2%.
 Immediately after the descent, the Col du Noyer adds 7.2 kilometres at 8.5% to the mix.
 Ouch, that's one way to start a day out in the mountains.

 From Bourg d’Oisans, the riders the riders tackle the famous 21 hairpin bends, climbing 13.8 kilometres at 8.1%.
-The toughest sections come in the first two kilometres, as well as the tenth and eleventh.
+The toughest sections come in the first 2 kilometres, as well as the tenth and eleventh.

 The last male rider to win in a Tour de France stage in Alpe d’Huez was Tom Pidcock.
 In 2022, he soloed to victory from the breakaway.